The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 • Do you have the flexibility and dynamism necessary for active involvement in the host country?

 • Be clear and concise.
-The individuals reading the proposal want applicants to get to the point about the 'who, what, when, where, why and how' of the project.
+The individuals reading the proposal want applicants to get to the point about the 'who, what, when, where, why, and how' of the project.
 Avoid discipline-specific jargon and ensure your application can be clearly understood by a general audience.

 • Organize the statement carefully.

 • Don't make reviewers search for information.
-We urge you to have several people read and critique the Statement of Grant Purpose, including a faculty adviser, a faculty member outside your discipline, a fellow student, and/or a colleague.
+We urge you to have several people read and critique your Statement of Grant Purpose, including a faculty adviser, a faculty member outside your discipline, a fellow student, and/or a colleague.

 Adhere to the proper format: